estuary/flow/site/docs/concepts/shards.md

 Catalog [tasks](../#tasks) — captures, derivations, and materializations —
 are executed by one or more task **shards**.

-Shards are a fault-tolerant and stateful unit-of-execution for a catalog task, which the Flow runtime assigns and runs on a scalable pool of compute resources.
+Shards are a fault-tolerant and stateful unit of execution for a catalog task, which the Flow runtime assigns and runs on a scalable pool of compute resources.
 A single task can have many shards, which allow the task to scale across many machines to achieve more throughput and parallelism.

-Shards are part of the Gazette project:
+Shards are part of the Gazette project.
-[see Gazette's Shard concepts page for details]( https://gazette.readthedocs.io/en/latest/consumers-concepts.html#shards).
+[See Gazette's Shard concepts page for details]( https://gazette.readthedocs.io/en/latest/consumers-concepts.html#shards).

-## Shard Splits
+## Shard splits

 When a task is first created, it is initialized with a single shard.
 Later and as required, a shard can be split into two shards.